e-paj/SQL-Project/SQLite_Exercises_Notes/Notes_Sept_13-14.md

 Sept.
 14, 2021:
 - Joins: a command that combines the field from two ro more tables of a relational database.
   - ON operator: provides the query with the link between the two tables.
+  - Inner Join: only returns matching records. any unmatched data from either table is ignored.
+- Normalization: the process of distributing fields across related tables.
+It keeps the sizes of databases smaller, as it reduces the need to have duplicate fields in the same table.

 Sept.
 13, 2021:
 - OPERATORS: